thanhfphan/blockchain/README.md

+# Blockchain

-# A simple blockchain implementation using Snow consensus
+A simple blockchain implementation using Snow consensus